usmann56/inclass15/README.md

 - - Search by item name.

-- - Filter items by product category.
+- - Filter items by product category. (valid categories are General, Electronics, Clothing, Other)

 - - Filter items by stock status (quantity < 5).